Bowel (Colorectal) Cancer

 Information and support about colostomy or ileostomy

-Learning to live with a colostomy or ileostomy, whether on a permanent or a temporary basis, can be a challenge.
+Learning to live with a colostomy or ileostomy, whether on a permanent or a temporary basis can be a challenge.
 The information and support available to people both before and after surgery has a major impact on how they experience this process.
 Different people need different kinds of information and support at different times.
 When these needs are met the process of adjustment is generally easier.
-The levels of information and support available to people, the ways in which information and support were offered, and the quality of what was offered were extremely variable.
+The amount of information and support available to people, the ways in which information and support were offered, and the quality of what was offered were extremely variable.

 Many people identified the period before surgery as crucial to their experience.
 Those who knew what to expect because they had received good information before their operation, usually from a specialist stoma nurse, were better prepared to deal with their situation afterwards.
 One woman describes what was for her a 'well managed' part of her experience.
 Another man had benefited from being shown a video which gave him a clear idea of what to expect.
 Seeing pictures of stomas and being able to handle stoma bags before surgery was generally considered helpful.